Chinese stocks, bonds cautiously firmer after rate cuts

 It also removed a ceiling on deposit rates, a measure seen as aimed at ushering in more competition between Chinese banks and lead to more efficient credit pricing to reduce wasteful investment.

-The measures were announced after China markets had closed on Friday, but they prompted stocks to rally globally coming a day after the European Central Bank signalled it was ready to boost stimulus.
+The measures were announced after China markets had closed on Friday, but they prompted stocks to rally globally coming a day after the European Central Bank signaled it was ready to boost stimulus.

 The market slump mid year raised worries that China's economy was heading for a hard landing as growth slipped below 7 percent in the latest quarter.